Montevideo Safety Guide

 Medium Risk

-Swim in pairs, leave valuables in hotel safes, rent lockers at La Rambla kiosks.
+Prevention: Swim in pairs, leave valuables at Montevideo hotels, rent a locker at Pocitos beach kiosks.

 Scams to Avoid